 A carer is anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction, cannot cope without their support.
 Anyone can become a carer; they come from all walks of life, all cultures and can be of any age.
 Carers are extremely important to the NHS, however, too often they do not receive the recognition and support they need and deserve.

 The role of a carer is very diverse and can encompass a multitude of activities including, helping people to the toilet, helping with washing, dressing or moving around the home.
 The carers role can also include shopping, cleaning, cooking, laundering of clothes, assisting with medication, managing money and taking people to attend appointments.

 Our commitment to supporting and improving the experience of carers has led to the Royal Berkshire NHS Foundation trust signing up to the acute hospitals carers charter and we continue to strive towards improving carer experience.
-Here is a link to our carers charter.

 As the UK's only national membership charity for carers, Carers UK is both a supportive community and a movement for change.
 For the past 50 years they have been driven by carers raising their voices together to call for change and seek recognition and support.

 Looking after someone can be a rewarding experience but it can also be lonely and bewildering.
 At these times, you need people around you who really understand caring.

 Unpaid carers in Reading, can use their Listening Support Service.
 The service involves trained volunteers calling unpaid carers to let them talk to someone who understands the challenges of caring.

 For carer support in Wokingham please contact 0118 974 6000

 For many people living with cancer, facing their illness without the dedicated and affectionate support of their family and friends would be unbearable.